Narasimman-V/pagination-x/README.md

 - **records** Optional property.
 As explained above, there are three options.
 Set it to 'page' to export only the current page records.
 Set it to 'all' to export all pages.
 Set it to 'selected' to export only selected or filtered records.
 This is the default value.
 - **columns** Optional property.
 Specifies the columns to be exported and their names .
 If it is not set, all columns in the 'columns' attribute are exported.
 In the example above, there are two separate column arrays - one for PDF and one for Excel.
 A single definition can be used for both.
 For each column, only two properties are required - 'title' for header and 'dataKey' for the JSON attribute.
 - **fileName** Optional property.
 Specifies the name of the exported file.
 If it is not set, default value is 'PdfReport' for PDF and 'ExcelReport' for Excel.
-- **buttonName** Optional property.
+- **label** Optional property.
 Sets the name of the export button.
 If it is not set, default value is 'Pdf' for PDF and 'XL' for Excel.
 - **style** Optional property.
 Applicable only for PDF export.
 This lets you format the PDF file to be exported.
 PaginationX uses JsPDF for PDF export (an excellent tool for PDF exports) For details please refer the JsPDF documentation.
 - **header** Optional property.
 Applicable only for PDF export.
 This lets you give a title to be displayed at the beginning of the PDF file.